Electromechanical A/C Clutch Relay

 A standard has been developed for the plug of a mechanical relay.
 The relay uses numbers 85 and 86 as the electromagnet control.
-This coil usually contains a diode to protect the contacts and other circuits from the sudden collapse of current when switched off.
-On some of these circuits, it's important not to reverse the 85 and 86 (coil) pins.
+This coil usually contains a diode to protect the contacts and other circuits from the sudden current collapse when switched off.
+It's important not to reverse the 85 and 86 (coil) pins on some of these circuits.
 The number 30 pin is connected to the high current source, and number 87a is the prong where the arm parks (off).
-The 87 pin activates the device (on)
+The 87 pin activates the device (on).

 Diagnosing a Sticking Relay